 Proposals can be submitted any time.
 If you plan to apply for a coordinated programme, please contact Research Support early in the process.

-On this page, we have compiled some guidelines for submitting proposals to the BMBF.
+The Research Support further provides some guidelines for submitting proposals to the BMBF.

-The European Commission provides funding for different European policy areas, such as research, education, social issues, culture or structural development.
+The European Commission provides funding for different European policy areas such as research, education, social issues, culture, or structural development.
 We provide an overview of EU funding here.

 Ministry of Science, Research and the Arts Baden-Württemberg (MWK)